 Listing 12-17: Iterating through each line in contents

 The lines method returns an iterator.
-We’ll be talking about iterators in depth in Chapter 13, but we’ve already seen this way of using an iterator in Listing 3-6, where we used a for loop with an iterator to run some code on each item in a collection.
+We’ll talk about iterators in depth in Chapter 13, but recall that you saw this way of using an iterator in Listing 3-4 on page XX, where we used a for loop with an iterator to run some code on each item in a collection.

+Prod: Confirm xref to Ch 13

+Prod: Fill page xref for Listing 3-6

 Searching Each Line for the Query

-Next, we’ll add functionality to check if the current line contains the query string.
-Luckily, strings have another helpful method named contains that does this for us!
-Add a call to the contains method in the search function as shown in Listing 12-18:
+Next, we’ll check whether the current line contains our query string.
+Fortunately, strings have a helpful method named contains that does this for us!
+Add a call to the contains method in the search function, as shown in Listing 12-18.
+Note this still won’t compile yet:

-Filename: src/lib.rs
+src/lib.rs

 pub fn search<'a>(query: &str, contents: &'a str) -> Vec<&'a str> {